-In the Sixth Form students are expected to study ESOL alongside their three or four other A Levels.
-Students who have obtained a Grade 6 (or higher) in GCSE or IGCSE English as a First Language, a Grade B (or higher) in CAE or an IELTS level 7.0 overall (minimum of 6.5 in each paper) are exempt from this expectation.
+In the Sixth Form students are expected to study English alongside their three or four other A Levels.
+Students who have obtained a Grade 6 (or higher) in GCSE or IGCSE English as a First Language, a Grade B (or higher) in C1 Advanced or an IELTS level 7.0 overall (minimum of 6.5 in each paper) are exempt from this expectation.
 However, students must be made aware that the IELTS examination is only valid for two years, so if it has been taken prior to entry into Year 12 it must be retaken during their time at Mayfield.
-Generally, students in the Sixth Form will study for the Cambridge Advanced Exam (CAE) in Year 12 and then for the IELTS examination in February / March of Year 13.
+Generally, students in the Sixth Form will study for the C1 Advanced in Year 12 and then for the IELTS examination in February / March of Year 13.

 The Year 12 curriculum allows for extensive coverage of grammar structures alongside advanced reading skills and writing styles, whilst the intensive IELTS course in Year 13 is a fast-paced examination preparation and practice course, with the assumption of existing high level language skills.
 However, for some students entering the Sixth Form with a lower language level than anticipated, a two year IELTS examination programme will be put in place instead.
+It is each student's individual responsibility to ensure that they have met the English language requirements for their particular course, as these can differ widely by institution and by subject.
+Students are strongly encouraged to continue with English in Sixth Form, even if they have met their language requirements, in order to hone their academic English skills and ensure their competitiveness at university.